Skip to content

 Runtime Content Safety Configured Per AI Prompt

-Copilot Studio content moderation (Low / Moderate / High, per the Microsoft Learn release plan; "Medium" remains widely used in community references and prior UI labels) is configured per AI prompt in the prompt builder.
+Microsoft Copilot Studio content moderation is configured per AI prompt in the prompt builder.
+The per-prompt moderation slider (applicable to managed GPT models) is a 3-position scale: Low / Moderate / High ("Medium" remains widely used in community references and prior UI labels — treat it as synonymous with Moderate on this surface).
 In practice this surfaces at two enforcement points: (1) the agent's generative answers / "Conversational boosting" system topic, which acts as the agent-effective default for unstructured Q&A, and (2) any custom topic that contains a Generative answers node, where the topic-level setting takes precedence at runtime for that conversation path.
 This control establishes zone-based moderation requirements to help reduce harmful outputs, regulatory exposure from AI-generated communications, and inappropriate customer-facing responses.
 It complements Control 1.8 (Runtime Protection and External Threat Detection), Control 1.21 (Adversarial Input Logging), and Control 2.20 (Adversarial Testing and Red Team Framework).
 Per Microsoft Learn, this capability is generally available as of February 11, 2026, originally announced via Message Center post MC1217615 (announced GA target of January 31, 2026).

 Objective